Skip to content

 Add CANs

-Customer access nodes can be added for a relation name when using the POST method at the "Add CANs" endpoint.
-This endpoint requires the relation_name to be supplied as a path parameter.
+Customer access nodes can be added for a relation name at the "Add CANs" endpoint.
+It requires the relation_name to be supplied as a path parameter.

 Enter the values for the request body in a list format.
-There are two options of accepted request body inputs (required fields in bold, optional in italics):
+There are two options for request body inputs (required fields in bold, optional in italics):

 1. Coordinates